 Worker adjusted to stagnant wages by using credit cards to increase living standards.
 Then banks changed the name of home improvement loans to home equity loans and homeowners increased their standard of living by spending equity savings.

 Politicians continued to buy votes with deficits.
 These deficits increased the well-being of both worker and retirees.
 Politicians also tried to help average earners buy homes by encouraging the financial community to make mortgages easier to obtain.
-The real estate industry and banks took many shortcuts to speed up mortgage processing and make loads of money.
-Bank and Politicians did not realizing they had creating the massive liquidity problems which caused the Great Recession.
+The real estate industry and banks took many shortcuts to speed up mortgage processing and dramatically expanded issuing mortgages.
+Bank and Politicians did not realizing they had creating massive liquidity problems leading to the Great Recession.

 Many Americans are better off.
-Most Older Americans have been pulled out of poverty by SS, Medicare and the accumulation of wealth that has occurred since WWII.
+Most Older Americans have been pulled out of poverty by SS, Medicare and the accumulation of wealth which occurred following WWII.
 Children are better off because childhood diseases such as polio have been cured, seat belts and bike helmets are now required, school transportation safety has been increased and they have wealth grandparents to spoil them.
-Many baby boomers received an inheritance that was much larger than that received by their parents.
-Many baby boomers also have company retirement plans and they have enjoyed society's vastly improved safety net which also helped the poor.
+Many baby boomers received an larger inheritance than that received by their parents.
+Many baby boomers also have company retirement plans and they have enjoyed society's vastly improved safety net designed to help the poor.
+See Economic Wellbeing.

-Dissatisfaction with capitalism, politicians, educators and business exists because people compare present economic well-being with the unsustainable fifty-year period occurring after WWII.
-The last time similar events occurred was after WWI and the resulting balance sheet recession caused the Great Depression which was ended by the substantial industrial activity and debt required to fight WWII.
+Dissatisfaction with capitalism, politicians, educators and business exists because people compare present economic well-being with the unsustainable twenty-five occurring after WWII.
+The last time similar events occurred was after WWI and the resulting balance sheet recession caused the Great Depression.
+It ended with substantial WW 2 industrial activity and debt.

-Current fear that slow economic growth will make current debt refinancing expensive has people apprehensive.
-So does the expense of future expenditure commitments for society’s safety net.
+Fear that slow economic growth will make current debt refinancing expensive has people apprehensive.
+So does the expense of future commitments for society’s safety net.
 Slow growth will eventually require restructuring which will hurt many.
-Is a post WWII relative debt reduction possible?
+Is a post WWII productivity which lowered relative debt possible?
 Can we continue cheap refinancing and generate the production necessary to continue funding an expensive social net?

 A return to the Great Depression after WWII was predicted by many.
-It never happened because rapid growth caused by pent-up consumer demand caused by WWII rationing.
-Economic production created by the needs of the large baby boomer generation added much aggregate demand as did increased demand from government spending on the Marshal Plan and the national highway system.
+It never happened because rapid growth caused by pent-up consumer demand resulting from WWII savings and rationing.
+Economic production created by the needs of a large baby boomer generation added to aggregate demand as did increased demand from government spending on the Marshal Plan and the national highway system.
 Where will growth come from?

 What happens if growth is delayed or doesn’t happen?
 Politicians will not act until the expense of carrying an ever increasing debt hurts them poetical.
-Thankfully this will not happen quickly because the dollar will remain strong because the economies backing the Euro and Renminbi. will not be able to compete with the dollar any time soon.
-But it may eventually happen.
-Voters are receiving many benefits from annual deficit and want to discontinued or lower only government expenditures that helping others.
+Thankfully this will not happen quickly because the dollar faces little competition.
+The acceptance of the Euro and Renminbi will be very slow, but it may eventually happen.
+Voters are receiving many benefits from annual deficit and want to discontinued.
+They only accept lower government expenditures helping others people.